kcp-dev/kcp/README.md

 Not sure what to do next? 😅  Check out https://kind.sigs.k8s.io/docs/user/quick-start/
 ```

-You need to create a `locations` workspace for your sync targets, these are the clusters where you will be syncing your workloads.
+You need to create a workspace that will contain your `SyncTarget`s. `SyncTarget`s are resources, inside KCP, that describe the physical clusters where you want your workloads to be placed and synced.
+Let's call this workspace `mylocations`.

 You can do that by running: